 Activcore offers physical therapy services for swelling and lymphedema management.
 Our specialists are fully equipped to help minimize the effects of oncology treatment and surgeries.
 They are also specially trained to gently guide you into more progressive physical activities for a safe return to sports and everyday life.

 Lymphedema therapy is considered a specialized segment of physical therapy.
 It is intended for anyone who has just been diagnosed with lymphedema ("Prehab") or is at any point along a course of medical care.

 Lymphedema is swelling that occurs when protein-rich lymph fluid accumulates in the areas in between cells of our bodies.
-This space is called the interstitial space and the fluid that is in this space is typically about 16% of a human’s total body weight (fun fact!).
+This space is called the interstitial space and the fluid that is in this space is typically about 16% of a human’s total body weight.
 Lymphatic fluid may contain items such as plasma proteins, extravascular blood cells, excess water, and metabolic waste.

 Lymphedema is diagnosed for one of two reasons.
-Either the body's transport capacity to remove the protein rich lymph fluid is reduced or the protein rich lymph fluid volume has exceeded the transport capacity of the body.
+Either the body's transport capacity to remove the lymph fluid is reduced, or the protein rich lymph fluid volume has exceeded the transport capacity of the body.
 Fun fact: Normal daily lymphatic transport = 10% of our actual functional capacity to transport lymphatic fluid!

 • Limb, abdominal or facial heaviness

 • Decreased ability to see veins or bony landmarks